JoshuaEagan1/Overdose-Data-Project/README.md

 "Error in data.frame(..., check.names = FALSE) :
 arguments imply differing number of rows: 0, 87"
 ```
-is returned, the the data for this indicator and state is not available
+is returned, the the data for this indicator and state is not available.

 ```
 state_indicator<-function(St,Idcr){